-Am I a Candidate for LASIK Surgery?
+Am I a candidate for LASIK

 LASIK Surgery in Myrtle Beach

-Leading ophthalmologist, Dr. Neil Griffin uses the latest and most advanced lasers.
+Leading ophthalmologist, Dr. Neil Griffin, uses the latest and most advanced lasers.
 The laser speed and accuracy allows Dr. Griffin the ability to expand treatment capabilities, enhancements of current treatments, broaden range of correction and provide the ultimate in safety and outcomes for our patients seeking LASIK surgery in Myrtle Beach.
-Dr. Griffin is the First in South Carolina to offer the latest advancement in laser vision technology with SMILE (Small Incision Lenticule Extraction).
+Dr. Griffin is the first in South Carolina to offer the latest advancement in laser vision technology with SMILE (Small Incision Lenticule Extraction).
 SMILE is a minimally-invasive procedure providing LASIK-like outcomes.
-We also offer the Contoura Vision which is laser vision correction that uses some of today's most highly personal treatment for your eyes.
+We also offer the Contoura Vision which is laser vision correction that uses some of today’s most highly personal treatment for your eyes.